 But first we need to consider the one aria of the cantata, that for alto, strings, two flutes and continuo.
 It is the antithesis of the torment, tension and anguish that form the basis of many eighteenth century Lutheran texts.
 Indeed, this very point reminds us that the only way to begin to understand something of Bach′s and his lyricist′s attitudes towards faith and dogma is to study the cantatas as a whole, a view that Schweitzer expressed over a century ago; any single one can only provide a limited view.

 This cantata is about the joy of having God enter into our hearts.
 Compare it with the expressionist representation of mental torment and alienation in, say C 109 (volume 1, chapter 23) and one begins to grasp something of the range and scope of Bach′s artistic output.
-This work is about love, peace and contentment and the alto aria is its central bedrock.
+C 34 is about love, peace and contentment and the alto aria is its central bedrock.

 Its gentle throbbing, lullaby-like rhythms immediately establish an atmosphere of complete peace and calm.
 First and second violins play the obbligato melody in tenths with the flutes doubling an octave above, an unusual and striking sound.
 As in the two recitatives, the initial throbbing, pulsating quaver bass line is a tonic pedal, again establishing a feeling of rooted assurance.